As Egyptian tourism recovers, tour guides mobilise for better conditions

 “In its investments, the government should seek what is good for the people and not for big multinational companies,” he adds.

 Following the court battle, tour guides have hopes that they may have turned a corner.
-Farouk is optimistic that his legal activism will pave the way for an improvement of his colleagues’ conditions and help the industry overall to thrive well into the future.
+Farouk is optimistic that his legal activism will pave the way for an improvement in his colleagues’ conditions and help the industry overall to thrive well into the future.

 “The tour guide is one of the pillars of tourism in Egypt and of its successes,” he says.
 “The guide is a reflection of Egyptian society and civilisation in the eyes of the tourist.”